BeastMode901/Insurance-Claims-Analysis/README.md

 ### Project Overview

-This project analyzes an insurance database using PostgreSQL to uncover key insights into claim patterns, customer demographics, and policy performance.
-Key objectives include:

-- Identifying trends in claim frequency and average amounts.
-- Analyzing claims by policy type, state, and customer demographics.
+This project uses PostgreSQL to analyze an insurance database, uncovering trends in claim frequency and amounts, and examining claims by policy type, state, and customer demographics.

   ### Datasets
   - Claims